 “Effective leaders take a diagnostic approach to situations.
 They have an evolved situational awareness and read social cues quickly and astutely.
 They rapidly assess and evaluate situations and ask themselves “how can I add value at this particular moment.”
 This sophisticated awareness and deliberation enables leaders to anticipate how others will likely react to them, helping them better determine the right course of action.” – The Top 3 Attributes of Successful Leaders

 Work On Your Confidence

 Arguably, the number one thing that you need to do if you hope to become a better leader is to work on your confidence.
 As long as you feel confident, you will be much more likely to lead teams successfully and to ensure that you are going to actually do so in the best possible way.
 But what a lot of people fail to appreciate is that building your confidence in this area means you have to build it in every other area of your life too.
 It doesn’t work to try and feign confidence at work but not feel confident anywhere else.

 You have to make it real, and that means being able to actually focus on developing your confidence from the inside out, not just ensuring that you appear to be confident on the outside.
 Push yourself, constantly try to step out of your comfort zone, and in time you will discover more and more of your own confident power.
 This is an addictive feeling, so once you start doing this you will find that you want to carry on – and your leadership skills should improve in tandem with this process.

-You need to avoid this, and to remain humble, and in particular to make sure that you are always spending plenty of time listening to the people in your teams.
-This makes your job easier anyway: usually, they will be able to have more good ideas, as they are working on the ground, so it is in your interests to listen to them more anyway.
+You need to avoid this, remain humble, and in particular, make sure that you are always spending plenty of time listening to the people in your teams.
+This makes your job easier anyway: usually, they will be able to have more good ideas, as they are working on the ground, so it is in your interest to listen to them more anyway.
 The more you listen, the more likely it is that they will feel appreciated, and they will find it easier to respect you as a result too.